kerwin-ly/pro-cli/README.md

+⚠️Deprecated, imgrate to Gitlab for enterprise.

 # pro-cli
 CLI for creating reusable Angular libraries, based on ng-alain.

-Deprecated, imgrate to Gitlab for enterprise.